pompeybug/content/articles/werideportsmouth-andy-and-xel/index.md

 One day when we were at Southsea cinema, I suggested the name "Coconuts".
 My wife was unsure at first, but I envisioned it sparking curiosity.
 It’s easy to read and pronounce, unlike some tricky company names.

 Earlier that week, "Coconuts" kept popping up.
-Playing with Danielle, we saw a Blippi episode about coconut ice cream.
+Playing with Danièle, we saw a Blippi episode about coconut ice cream.
 During a remote meeting, a transcription included "coconuts."
 Later, while watching Moana with Danièle, there was a song about coconuts.
 It felt like a sign, and I realised it was a great name.

 Our Coconuts bike naturally sparks conversations.
 When I park it in the city, especially in creative spots due to our temporary lack of storage, people often ask, "What is this?"
 It’s a great conversation starter.